brodriguez8774/py-dbcn/docs/source/creating_queries.rst

                        provided, in the order they were originally added to the table.

 :return: TODO: Honestly unsure of what this provides.
+Probably empty array?
         Double check.

 Example: